rackerlabs/rackspace-how-to/content/cloud-servers/faq-for-seamless-sign-on-between-myrackspace-and-the-cloud-control-panel.md

 #### How are user permissions set or changed for SSO?

-User permissions for SSO are directly mapped based on the user's Cloud account permission settings.
+User permissions for SSO map directly to the user's Cloud account permission settings.
 The MyRackspace Customer Portal enables you to view permissions by user or by product.

 **View permissions by user:**